Close

 From the above chart, we can see that there are a variety of nutrients packed in the small-sized almond!
 Therefore, you must consume almond nuts during pregnancy.

-The truth is, almonds are completely safe to consume during pregnancy.
+Generally, women tend to abstain from consuming nuts and dry fruits during pregnancy due to their high heat and fat content.
+But are almonds good for pregnancy?
+The truth is, almonds are completely safe to consume during pregnancy (2).
 Rumours and myths that eating nuts during pregnancy can cause nut allergies in babies lack a scientific basis.
 The only reason to avoid them is when you are allergic to them.
-If you are allergic to almonds or nuts in general, please consult a doctor before adding them to your diet.
-But if you were not allergic to them before pregnancy, chances are you will not be allergic even during pregnancy.

 However, please note that excessive intake of raw almonds has been linked in some reports to premature delivery.
 Thus, consuming in moderation is paramount.

-Top Health Benefits of Eating Almonds During Pregnancy
+Benefits of Almonds During Pregnancy

 1. Almonds provide folic acid, an integral requirement for the brain and for the neurological development of the foetus.